-If you’re searching for great ways to cut down on car repairs and save some cash, then make it a habit to have your automobile regularly maintained through regular oil changes and having your tires rotated.
-This is arguably the best method through which your auto mechanic can really monitor the health of your car.
+If you’re searching for great ways to cut down on car repairs and save some cash, then make it a habit to have your automobile regularly maintained through regular oil changes and having your tyres rotated.
+This is arguably the best method through which your auto mechanic can monitor the health of your car.

-•You might not receive a good faith warranty if the warranty expires
+You might not receive a good faith warranty if the warranty expires

-Assuming you find a very good deal on a car part on an online auto parts shop, and you take it to the repair shop to have it installed by your auto technician, it may seem like a harmless move but you must realize that if the items that you bought end up becoming faulty, you will be at a loss for that item.
+Assuming you find a very good deal on a car part on an online auto parts shop, and you take it to the repair shop to have it installed by your auto technician, it may seem like a harmless move.
+You must realise, though, that if the items that you bought end up becoming faulty, you will be at a loss for that item.
 Your repair shop won't be held responsible, and the items will not be covered under the warranty of your shop.

-•You could make the wrong decisions
+You could make wrong decisions

 When your vehicle begins to give off signals that there is a problem such as making sounds in an unknown location, the best thing you can do is to leave your car with the experts.
-These professionals are trained to accurately detect what exactly the problem of your car is and what parts have to be replaced.
+These professionals are trained to accurately detect the problem and what parts need to be replaced.

 Repair companies have built a relationship with suppliers of auto parts.
-This helps auto-repair shops to make a quick call and order for emergency deliveries from distribution centers in their locality.
+This connection facilitates transactions.
+Auto repair shops can make a quick call and order for emergency deliveries from distribution centers in their locality.
 These suppliers most times recommend the best car part that will be best for the job that they want to do in your car.